 Connecting to a database is a crucial step for most data science workflows.
-In this post I'll share a script for connecting to dashDB in RStudio in Data Science Experience.
-If you are coming from dashDB, please login to Data Science Experience RStudio using your Bluemix id.
+In this post, I'll share a script for connecting to Db2 Warehouse on Cloud in RStudio in Data Science Experience (DSX).
+If you are coming from Db2 Warehouse on Cloud, please login to Data Science Experience RStudio using your Bluemix id.

 Advanced Users: Scroll to the bottom to grab the full script and figure it out yourself ;-)